MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **What is `Boot-loader`?**

-<p align="justify">A boot-loader, also known as a boot program or bootstrap loader, is a special operating system software that loads into the working memory of a computer after start-up.
-For this purpose, immediately after a device starts, a boot-loader is generally launched by a bootable medium like a hard drive, a CD/DVD or a USB stick.
-The boot medium receives information from the computer’s firmware (e.g. BIOS) about where the boot-loader is.
-The whole process is also described as “booting”.
-OpenCore, Clover, rEFInd, reEFIt, Chameleon, and a few other names is known as boot-loaders.
-Mosts of these boot-loaders are capable as chain-loader/chain-loading.
-Chain-loader is similar to the use of overlays.
-Unlike overlays, chain-loader replaces the currently executing program in its entirety.
+<p align="justify">A boot-loader, also known as a boot programme or bootstrap loader, is a special operating system software that loads into the working memory of a computer after start-up.
+For this purpose, immediately after a device starts, a boot-loader is generally launched by a bootable medium like a hard drive, a CD/DVD, or a USB stick.
+The boot medium receives information from the computer’s firmware (e.g., BIOS) about where the boot-loader is.
+The whole process is also described as "booting".
+OpenCore, Clover, rEFInd, reEFIt, Chameleon, and a few other names are known as boot-loaders.
+Most of these boot-loaders are capable of being chain-loaders or chain-loading.
+A chain-loader is similar to the use of overlays.
+Unlike overlays, chain-loaders replace the currently executing programme in its entirety.
 Overlays usually replace only a portion of the running program.
 Like the use of overlays, the use of chain-loading increases the I/O load of an application.</p>

 <br>